Orthodontics

 Teeth grinding, also known as bruxism, can significantly increase stress on the temporomandibular joints.
 Over time, this repeated pressure may worsen TMJ symptoms and cause tooth wear.

-Patients dealing with nighttime grinding often research orthodontic solutions and ask Can Braces Fix TMJ if their bite contributes to the problem.
+Patients dealing with nighttime grinding often research orthodontic solutions and ask whether braces can fix TMJ if their bite contributes to the problem.
 While braces can correct alignment issues, night guards protect the teeth and joints from grinding forces.

 When used together, orthodontic treatment and protective splints can help stabilize the bite, reduce muscle tension, and support healthier jaw function over the long term.